Vision-LSTM: xLSTM as Generic Vision Backbone: Experiments

 \section{Experiments}

-We pre-train models on ImageNet-1K~\cite{deng2009imagenet}, which contains 1.3M training images and 50K validation images where each image belongs to one of 1000 classes.
+We pre-train models on ImageNet-1K~\citep{deng2009imagenet}, which contains 1.3M training images and 50K validation images where each image belongs to one of 1000 classes.
 ViL models are trained for 800 epochs (tiny) or 400 epochs (small, base) on 192x192 resolution with a learning rate of 1e-3 using a cosine decay schedule.
 Afterwards, the model is fine-tuned on 224x224 resolution for 20 epochs using a learning rate of 1e-5.
 Detailed hyperparameters can be found in Appendix Table~\ref{tab:hyperparams_ViL_pretrain}.

-As ViL is an isotropic architecture (like ViT~\cite{dosovitskiy2021vit}), we compare it against other isotropic architectures and leave exploration of hierarchical ViL architectures to future work.
+We then transfer the pre-trained models to serveral benchmark tasks: ImageNet-1K classification on the validation set, ADE20K~\citep{zhou2019ade20k} semantic segmentation and VTAB-1K~\citep{zhai2019vtab} classification.
+These benchmarks evaluate global image understanding (ImageNet-1K), semantic local and global understanding (ADE20K) and few-shot generalization to a diverse set of 19 VTAB-1K classification datasets, which include natural images, specialized imagery (medical and satellite) and structured tasks (camera angle prediction, depth estimation, object counting, \dots).

-As ViTs are well established in the vision community, they underwent multiple optimization cycles over the years~\cite{dosovitskiy2021vit,touvron2021deit,touvron2022threethingsaboutvit,touvron2021cait,touvron2022deit3,he2022mae}.
-Since this work is the first to apply xLSTM to computer vision, we do not expected to outperform years of hyperparameter tuning of ViTs in all cases.
-Even so, Figure~\ref{fig:flops_over_performance} shows an overview of performance metrics in relation to total pre-training compute where ViL performs favorably against heavily optimized transformer protocols (DeiT, DeiT-III) and Vision Mamba (Vim)~\cite{zhou2024visionmamba} on ImageNet-1K~\cite{deng2009imagenet} classification, ADE20K~\cite{zhou2019ade20k} semantic segmentation and VTAB-1K~\cite{zhai2019vtab} classification.
+Figure~\ref{fig:flops_over_performance} shows an overview of performance metrics in relation to total pre-training compute where ViL performs favorably against heavily optimized transformer protocols (DeiT, DeiT-III) and Vision Mamba (Vim).
 Detailed results are presented in the following sections.

+As ViTs are well established in the vision community, they underwent multiple optimization cycles over the years~\citep{dosovitskiy2021vit,touvron2021deit,touvron2022threethingsaboutvit,touvron2021cait,touvron2022deit3}.
+Therefore, a vast part of the hyperparameter space for pre-training ViTs has been explored.
+Since this work is the first to apply xLSTM to computer vision, considerably less effort has been put into hyperparameter tuning and architecture optimization, suggesting that future work could improve ViL even further.